Château de la Roche-Jagu

-Its situation on a steep promontory on the west bank of the estuary of the Trieux, gives it a commanding view of the surrounding area and in particular of the river which it was historically able to control.
+Its situation on a steep promontory on the west bank of the estuary of the Trieux, gives it a commanding view of the surrounding area and in particular of the river which it was historically able to monitor and control movement on.

 The Château

 The oldest parts of the Château de la Roche-Jagu were built at the end of the Middle Ages.
 The walkway running along the rear of the building, overlooking the river enabled defence of the house and control of traffic on the river Trieux.
 The house consists of a single building whose entrance is through a door surmounted by a niche.
 The first floor still has its stone mullioned windows but the second and higher floors are set back and the roof has been extensively reworked.
-The ground floor kitchen is the only room kept in its original state.
+The ground floor kitchen is the only room kept in its original medieval state.

-Its situation at the top of the steep, westerly bank of the river Trieux, the château provides an exceptional view on the surroundings and in particular of the river which it formerly controlled all passage and trade on.
+The château is situated at the top of the steep, westerly bank of the river Trieux and provides an exceptional view on the surroundings and in particular of the river which it formerly controlled all passage and trade on.

-The château was classified as an historical monument on June 25, 1930 then the wall, the gate and the pavilions which frame it on January 27, 1969.
+The château was classified as an historical monument on June 25, 1930, then the wall, the gate and the pavilions which frame it on January 27, 1969.
 The château is currently managed by the Departmental Council of Côtes-d'Armor who have owned it since 1958, following the bequest of Viscount Gaetan d'Ales to the State.
 The Château houses guided visits, themed exhibitions, cultural events and shows.
 During the summer of 2006, the exhibition concerned Flax, a plant that was long cultivated and made into linen and lace in Brittany.
 The summer of 2018 saw an exhibition on the odyssey of spices.